What is machine embroidery bobbin thread?

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 When I first started doing machine embroidery – I was never sure of what type of bobbin thread to use.
 It seemed like a pain to keep changing the bobbin thread to match the embroidery thread on top, but that seemed like the right thing to do.
 But, boy – was I wrong.
 Eventually I learned that there was bobbin thread designed exclusively for machine embroidery!
 But, still, I wondered if it was really necessary.
-After doing a little research and a lot of embroidery and appliqué – I have found the answers to my questions: what is machine embroidery bobbin thread and why do you need to use it on an embroidery machine?
+After doing a little research and a lot of embroidery and appliqué – I have found the answers to my questions.
+In this post we will discuss what is machine embroidery bobbin thread and why do you need to use it on an embroidery machine?

 How embroidery machine bobbin thread is different from regular bobbin thread